Discover Our Must-Reads of 2021

 As a complement to the previous article, this one gets down to the practical elements of the paperwork necessary to freelance in Japan.
 This is the article I wish I’d read when I first started out as an independent contractor in Japan.
 Think of it as a roadmap for getting all the legalities right.

 One of the work highlights of my year was talking to a fellow editor and hearing her process, struggles, and challenges.
 Amélie Geeraert’s approach to the craft made me want to keep progressing as a writer and editor.
 If you work in publishing in Japan—in any role, really—this article will give you a pep-up as you start content planning for 2022.

 This was a fun rabbit hole to fall into.
 There are certain cases where you can’t use a virtual office address, which basically came down to 4 regulatory concepts, one of which included showing your license certificate in a visible location so clients who walk into your office will immediately know you’re legit (for instance, detective agencies!).
 Some of these regulations will need some re-thinking once the metaverse hits big, but that’s just my guess. 🤷 The good news is that generally speaking, the majority can use a virtual office address without problems.

 I started this feature thinking I was going to cover English-language podcast shows from Japan.
 Jayne Nakata had a counter-proposal: “Why don’t you cover women podcasters in Japan instead?”
 So I got lucky because Jayne then went on to introduce me to her fabulous network.
 These are women leaders in their fields, doing incredible things–and hosting shows, too.

 Bonus: what our readers loved 💖

-And then there were the articles that our readers told us they loved!
+And here's a list of articles that our readers told us they loved!